 Caps and gowns will be distributed at Senior Salute on April 18 and 19 at the Henry Student Center.
 Students unable to attend Senior Salute will be able to pick up their academic regalia at the Office of Student Affairs located on the second floor of Passan Hall (267 South Franklin Street) from May 1 through May 18.
 Pick up times are Monday through Friday, 9:30am until 4:30pm.
 All caps, gowns and hoods will be transferred from Passan Hall the afternoon of May 18.
 Those graduates who are unable to pick up their academic regalia prior to May 19 should expect to obtain it at the robing site at the Arnaud C. Marts Center.

 Note: Caps and gowns for Masters Candidates will be mailed to home addresses after April 28.

 If you pick up your academic apparel and wish to iron it, do so with a cool iron.
 Do not worry about how to "don" the hood - we will help with that on Commencement Day.
 We will have safety pins and bobby pins at the Arnaud C. Marts Center on Commencement morning; however, you may want to bring your own to be certain you have what you need.

 The academic costume looks best when worn over dark shoes and dark lower garments.
 The collar of a white shirt or blouse complements the academic robe nicely.
 Members of the Student Affairs staff will be available at the Arnaud C. Marts Center to help graduates with robing.

-For graduates and their families will be held Friday, May 19 at 6:45 PM at the Darling Theater of the Dorothy Dickson Darte Center for the Performing Arts.
+For graduates and their families will be held Friday, May 18 at 4:00 PM at the First Presbyterian Church ( 97 South Franklin Street).
 This is a non-denominational service led by our graduating seniors and should be about 45 minutes in duration.